 *Subject to Change

-Application deadline for Spring 2014 Undergraduate Conditional Admission through the IEP is October 1, 2014.
+Application deadline for Spring 2015 Undergraduate Conditional Admission through the IEP is October 1, 2014.
 The deadline for the Fall 2014 Undergraduate Conditional Admisssion has passed.

 Length of the IEP Program

 Students who enter the IEP with advanced proficiency may complete the program in one or two semesters.
 For those who require more time to strengthen their language skills, the IEP will allow students to repeat each level one time.